Child Care Subsidy & Support

 When does the transition start?

 With these three steps in mind, a positive transition to school starts as soon as your child begins their 3-Year-Old Kinder year.
-The centre runs a School Readiness Program which as mentioned above, is so much more than the 1-2-3’s and A-B-C’s.
+The centre is providing the Kinder+ Program which is so much more than the 1-2-3’s and A-B-C’s.
 Your child’s ability to complete self-help tasks such as; their ability to go to the toilet on their own, independence in changing their own clothes, opening and packing away their own lunch boxes, speaking up for themselves, listening and following instructions from the teacher, are all of equal if not higher importance than literacy and numeracy.

 A chance for the centre to inform parents about their Pre-Kinder and Kinder programs.
 Information for parents to know the difference between integrated Kinder and sessional Kinder.
 Explanation of the Kindergarten funding and what it means for their school fees.